josh-tollefson/game-ai/README.md

 ## Files:

 - tictactoe.py: Build AI and play tictactoe.
-Containes classes to build board and play the game and initalize human & AI players
+Contains classes to build board and play the game and initalize human & AI players
 - *.pickle: pickle file containing dictionary of q-table